-Figure~\ref{fig:convergence2} demonstrates the convergence behavior using fourth-order particle-to-grid and second-order grid-to-particle interpolations, quantifying convergence rates with respect to individual parameters.
-Two complementary studies isolate parametric dependencies: Fixing the grid resolution at $H_{\max}$ yields particle-count convergence rates via the slope of $\log_2 \mathcal{E}$ versus $\log_2 P$, measured as $-0.4207$, which closely matches the theoretical order of $1/2$ derived in Subsection~\ref{sec:Error}; while fixing $P_{\max}$ determines spatial convergence orders through the slope of $\log_2 \mathcal{E}$ versus $\log_2 H$, measured as $-1.4975$, consistent with the theoretical order of $16/13$.
+Figure~\ref{fig:convergence2} demonstrates the convergence behavior of the SIPF-PIC method using fourth-order particle-to-grid and second-order grid-to-particle interpolations, quantifying convergence rates with respect to the individual parameters.
+Two complementary studies isolate the parametric dependencies: fixing the grid resolution at $H_{\max}$ yields the particle number convergence rate via the slope of $\log_2 \mathcal{E}$ versus $\log_2 P$, with a measured value of $-0.4207$, which closely matches the theoretical order of $1/2$ derived in Subsection~\ref{sec:Error}; fixing $P_{\max}$ determines the spatial convergence order through the slope of $\log_2 \mathcal{E}$ versus $\log_2 H$, with a measured value of $-1.4975$, which closely matches the theoretical order of $16/13$.

-In addition to the convergence in Figure~\ref{fig:convergence2}, we investigate a comparison between the original SIPF method and our new SIPF-PIC framework (using second or fourth order interpolation) through timing and error measurements for the Keller-Segel system, using identical parameter sets and initial conditions as in Section~\ref{subsec:rad}.
-The test cases employ grid resolutions $H \in \{8, 24, 64, 256\}$ and particle counts $P \in \{2^{11}, 2^{14}, 2^{17}, 2^{20}\}$, with results tabulated in Table~\ref{tab:cost_error}.
+In addition to the convergence results presented in Figure~\ref{fig:convergence2}, we investigate a performance comparison between the original SIPF method and our new SIPF-PIC method (using second- or fourth-order interpolation) through timing and error measurements for the KS system, using identical parameter sets and initial conditions to those in Section~\ref{subsec:rad}.
+The test cases employ grid resolutions $H \in \{8, 24, 64, 256\}$ and particle numbers $P \in \{2^{11}, 2^{14}, 2^{17}, 2^{20}\}$, with results tabulated in Table~\ref{tab:cost_error}.